jennasimit/flashfmZero/README.md

-For correlated traits, the original [flashfm](https://www.nature.com/articles/s41467-021-26364-y) multi-trait fine-mapping method should be used, which is available in this package for convenience.
+For correlated traits, the original [flashfm](https://www.nature.com/articles/s41467-021-26364-y) multi-trait fine-mapping method should be used and cited, which is available in this package for convenience.

 Flashfm and flashfmZero output trait-specific results,leveraging information between traits; for each trait, credible sets, SNP marginal